 - There is a plastic insert inside; remove and discard.

 - The rubber part of the grips are not directional, but the grip collars are mirrored.
 Choose whether you want both collar bolts facing to the front of the bike or the rear, depending on your lever setup.
 (The split in the collar will be facing to the ground).

-- Make sure the inner plastic core of the grip is lined up properly with the metal collar, then slide onto the bar until the bar is exposed.
+- Make sure the inner plastic core of the grip is lined up properly with the metal collar, then slide onto the bar until the end of bar is exposed.
 Note: If it's difficult to slide the grip onto the bar, a small drop of chain lube on the end of the bar will help a lot.

 - Insert the Counterpunch split wedges into the end of the bar.
 They are the same shape left and right, but the laser etching is mirrored.
 The LL Arrow Logo should point toward the ground.

 - Slide the grip back toward the end of the bar so the plastic tabs are inserted into the slots on the Counterpunch.
 You may need to push the grip back off the end of the bar a little to get them in, but not so far that the split wedges come out of the bar.
 Once the plastic tabs are fully inserted, push the assembly back onto the bar until the end of the bar is hard up against the inside groove of the Counterpunch.